smapiot/piral/docs/questions/general.md

 Sometimes people believe that only web components follow a micro frontend architecture.
 Sometimes people think that having no API (e.g., just using the DOM for transporting events) is necessary for micro frontends.
 Both things are not true.
 This is one extreme perspective, which we have found not to be optimal for real-world scenarios.

-In reality the application shell will be constructed using some kind of framework or UI library.
-Realistically, there will be a tendency towards some UI solution such as React - mostly given by some kind of pattern library or preferred UI framework.
-In such cases it does not make sense to hide the framework of choice from the different modules.
+In reality, the application shell will be constructed using some kind of framework or UI library.
+Realistically, there will be a tendency towards some UI solutions such as React - mostly given by some kind of pattern library or preferred UI framework.
+In such cases, it does not make sense to hide the framework of choice from the different modules.
 Piral makes sharing such dependencies easy.

-We think Piral hits a sweep spot as it takes what makes puristic micro frontends great (independent applications coming together, independent releases, independent development) and adds the reason why we build monoliths for the UI in the first place (least bundle size, optimal user experience, coherent design by using a common UI framework).
+We think Piral hits a sweet spot as it takes what makes puristic micro frontends great (independent applications coming together, independent releases, independent development) and adds the reason why we build monoliths for the UI in the first place (least bundle size, optimal user experience, coherent design by using a common UI framework).

 ---------------------------------------